 - For calculating it from the sale of goods first of all the company needs to calculate the number of units sold during the period.

 - After that, the average price per unit is to be calculated.

 - If there are different segments of the company, then it is earned from each segment is added together at the last in order to derive the total revenue.

 Rendering the Services

 - For calculating it from the provision of the services, first of all, calculate the number of customers that availed the services during the period.

 - After that, the average price of the service is to be calculated.

 - Lastly, the number of customers that availed the services is multiplied with the average price of the service in order to get the revenue earned from the provision of the services.

 #2 – Non-Operating Revenue

 It is the amount actually receivable from non-business activities, e.g., Rent.
 Rent is calculated by multiplying the number of the period for which the property is given on rent, with the amount of rent to be received for each period.

 Example of Revenue

-For example company, A ltd manufactures and sales printers of three different segments in the market.
+For example company, A ltd manufactures and sells printers of three different segments in the market.
 For the year 2018, it sold 100,000 segments 1 printer at the average price of $1,000 each, 80,000 segments 2 printers at the average price of $1,800 each and 50,000 segment 3 printers at the average price of $3,000 each.
 Calculate the total revenue of the company for the year 2018.